bvoris/bvoris/README.md

 # Hi there 👋
 Brad Voris has been working in Information Technology and Cybersecurity for over 24 years.
 He began his career in 1999 where he spent 15 years building a solid foundation in the IT field.
 In 2016, thanks to the suggestion of a colleague, Brad began studying to attain his CISSP Security Certification.<BR /><BR />

-After passing the exam and officially entering the Security field, Brad continued his upward trend through the acquisition of an array of certifications: CISSP, CISM, CCSP, CCSK, Network+, MCP, MTA, VCA-DCV, NSE1, NSE2, NSE3, ACE, 100W – OPSEC, Trustee, AZ900, SC900, and Licensed Private Investigator.<BR /><BR />
+After passing the exam and officially entering the Security field, Brad continued his upward trend through the acquisition of an array of certifications: CISSP, CISM, CCSP, CCSK, Network+, MCP, MTA, VCA-DCV, NSE1, NSE2, NSE3, ACE, 100W – OPSEC, Trustee, AZ900, SC900, and Licensed Private Investigator.
+Brad completed an Cybersecurity degree program with Wilmington University.<BR /><BR />

 Continued knowledge and high-level performance has led him to work with a list of enterprise organizations including United Airlines, Texas Children’s Hospital, and Walmart. <BR /><BR />